skrattaren/apf.rst/apf.rst

 - [p.
 58/53] "'Celery,' said the Bursar."

-  A few correspondents thought that the Bursar's particular choice of vegetable might have been motivated by an old episode of the "`Goon Show`_", where a sketch goes in part:
+  A few correspondents thought that the Bursar's particular choice of vegetable might have been motivated by an old episode of the **Goon Show**, where a sketch goes in part:

       Sheriff of Nottingham: "What?
 Tie him to a stake?"